-The argument is scoped to the WASM ABI surface (not the entire kernel; out-of-scope items are listed in \S\ref{sec:threat}). \item \textbf{Open-source bare-metal implementation} ($\sim$86,000 lines of Rust, AGPL-3.0) demonstrating that kernel-grade governance is feasible without proprietary silicon or hypervisor tricks. \end{enumerate}
+The argument is scoped to the WASM ABI surface (not the entire kernel; out-of-scope items are listed in \S\ref{sec:threat}). \item \textbf{Open-source bare-metal implementation} ($\sim$286{,}000 lines of Rust across 378 files, AGPL-3.0; the bare-metal kernel alone is ${\sim}$194K lines) demonstrating that kernel-grade governance is feasible without proprietary silicon or hypervisor tricks. \end{enumerate}

 The remainder of the paper is organized as follows. \S\ref{sec:bg} surveys the MCP protocol and existing safety infrastructure. \S\ref{sec:threat} fixes the threat model. \S\ref{sec:design} describes the gateway's six-layer design and the ProbeLogits substrate. \S\ref{sec:eval} evaluates the gateway end-to-end. \S\ref{sec:disc} discusses generalization, limitations, and future work; \S\ref{sec:related} positions the work; \S\ref{sec:conclusion} concludes.